Dilrevx/SourceCodeBasedAAA/README.md

 3- To add AppAuth features, download source code of AppAuth from "https://github.com/buptkick/AppAuth".
 The output of feature csv files for AppAuth and our tool are same.
 You can combine two csv files side by side.</br>

 <h2>N-Gram Results</h2>
 1- Change the "number_of_ngram" variable in accuracy_analysis.py to number you want.
 Default number is 10000.
-Run above command
+Run below command

 ```
 python accuracy_results.py $database_name ngram